 On my personal blog I write about all kinds of things that interest me.
 The latest posts are shown on the right.

-Here is a list of my formal mathematical articles.
-Note that in mathematics authors are always listed alphabetically.
+Here is a list of my formal research publications.
+Note that on publications in mathematics, authors are always listed alphabetically.

 Ehrhart f*-coefficients of polytopal complexes are non-negative integers (2012)